OntimizeWeb/docs/_docs/11-app-config.md

 }
   ```

-  <span>pathMach: this attribute determines the way OntimizeWeb marks a menu item as active.
+  <span>pathMatch: this attribute determines the way OntimizeWeb marks a menu item as active.
 If the value is 'prefix' (default value) a item will be marked as active if its route stars as the active application route.
 If the value is 'full', the route has to be exactly the same.

   Example: in this case we have two routes that have a common path.
 If no pathMatch value is setted the first route will be marked as active if the user navigates to the '/main/customers/new' because its prefix matches.
 User would need to set the value 'full' to the patchMach in the second route.</span>
   ```javascript